qgis/QGIS-Mac-Packager/qgis_deps/README.md

 1. XCode and xcode command line tools.
 Check by opening XCode and try to build hello world
 2. Install QT 5.x from the official Maintanance tool from https://www.qt.io/download.
 Qt for MacOS should be installed in location /opt/Qt/5.13.1 or similar
 3. Cmake and other build tools.
-Use homebrew  (see scripts/install_brew.bash and scripts/install_brew_dev_packages)
+You can use homebrew (see scripts/install_brew_dev_packages) or other means

 Build QGIS-deps
 ---------------